-Your Project Solutions define a standard project lifecycle.
-It outlines a methodology that combines traditional waterfall and iterative processes.
+The project lifecycle outlined here is a methodology that combines traditional waterfall and iterative processes.
 This approach enables you to tailor the methodology to the needs of the project - small or large, simple or complex.
 The project lifecycle consists of:

-- □Common project management processes - Project phases.
+- ◆ Common project management processes - Project phases